-The teleoperation task is considered in two phases including free motion and contact modes indicated in force reflection of the controllers (Figures 13a-13c).
-In the free motion genre, the human operator freely manoeuvres the master device in its workspace.
-Whilst, in the second phase, the slave robot is desired to vertically interact with an object, that introduces contact forces to the robot end-effector.
-As can be observed in those figures, the haptic signal provided by the adaptive T2FNN technique is much accurate than the other controllers.
-Comparing the tracking performance of the controllers in Figures 9a-9c for position, 10a-10c for orientation, and 11a-11c for velocity, the proposed adaptive T2FNN control methodology outperforms the other T2F based controllers.
-Torque signals generated by the slave robot under the three controllers are shown in Figures 12a-12c.
-Reported in Table I, values of root mean square error (RMSE), mean absolute error (MAE), and normalised RMSE (NRMSE) of the tracking errors of the proposed adaptive T2FNN controller are significantly smaller than those of the other T2F control algorithms.
+the haptic signal provided by the adaptive T2FNN technique is much accurate than the other controllers.
+Comparing the tracking performance of the controllers in Fig. 10(a)-(c) for position, Fig. 11(a)-(c) for orientation, and Fig. 12(a)-(c) for velocity, the proposed adaptive T2FNN control methodology outperforms the other T2F-based controllers.
+Torque signals generated by the slave robot under the three controllers are shown in Fig. 13(a)-(c).
+Reported in Table I, values of root mean square error (RMSE), mean absolute error (MAE), and normalized RMSE (NRMSE) of the tracking errors of the proposed adaptive T2FNN controller are significantly smaller than those of the other T2F control algorithms.
 Considering NRMSE values, the proposed adaptive T2FNN controller has chiefly resulted in less numbers except in few cases, where the difference is ignorable.
 Additionally, to the best knowledge of the authors based on the literature, precise force reflection and practical haptic is one of the most critical challenges and objectives in teleoperation applications.
 On the other hand, it should be noted that the physical interaction between the slave robot and not-fully-known objects in the remote workspace is one of the major sources of uncertainties in teleoperation processes.
 Therefore, the superiority of the proposed approach in accurate force tracking is critically advantageous that is not achieved by many other solutions.
-Finally, Figure 14 illustrates the learning trend of the T2F parameters of both the master and slave controllers over 100 epochs considered for the training process.
-It should be noted that the training time is not reported since all the three methods took almost the same time.
+Finally, Fig. 14 illustrates the learning trend of the T2F parameters of both the master and slave controllers over 100 epochs considered for the training process.
+It should be noted that the training time is not reported, since all the three methods took almost the same time.